Kaiser Permanente is the best health insurance company in Hawaii. Silver plans from Kaiser start at $486 per month before discounts.

 Short-term health insurance in Hawaii

-For 2024, no companies are selling short-term health insurance in Hawaii.
+No companies are selling short-term health insurance in Hawaii for 2025.

 Frequently asked questions

-What is the best health insurance in Hawaii?
+What is the best health insurance to have in Hawaii?

 Does Hawaii have free health care?